SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/customizing_interview.md

 interview through to the end.
 Note any awkward wording or changes you want to make.

 Use the `id` that is on the top of each screen to find the screen that you want to change.
-Then, simply change the text that you want to change, or change the order of fields.
+Then, change the text that you want to change, or change the order of fields.

 ![id: request a guardianship](./assets/playground_id.png)